Euro zone yields come off one-month lows after Brexit talks extended

 "If that is the case, we will continue to have a grind lower in rates progressively, a deal will give you a knee-jerk reaction higher."

-Both euro zone and Gilt yields were about 1 to 3 basis points across the board, with Germany's 10-year yields DE10YT=RR, the benchmark for the bloc, higher 1.5 bps at -0.623%.
+Both euro zone and gilt yields were up about 1 to 3 basis points across the board, with Germany's 10-year yields DE10YT=RR, the benchmark for the bloc, 2 bps higher at -0.615%.

-Elsewhere, stocks were higher in Asia and Europe as the United States began its massive vaccination programme, boosting hopes of a recovery in a global economy that's been crippled by the spread of the COVID-19 pandemic in the past year.
+Elsewhere, stocks were higher in Asia and Europe as the United States began its massive vaccination programme, boosting hopes of a recovery in a global economy that has been crippled by the spread of the COVID-19 pandemic in the past year.

 The news comes just in time to counter the impact of a tightening of lockdown restrictions being contemplated in a number of European countries, including Germany and Italy.